 Don’t work without a contract.
 The nature of gig work is such that it’s easy to agree to a work project and begin working.
 But if you don’t have at least a basic contract signed between you and the client, there’s a ton of room for issues to pop up.
 Basic contracts should outline who each party in the agreement is, what the work project is, the agreed-upon price for the project (and any related stipulations like method and timing of payments), and the deadline.

 Find a few solid sources for gigs.
 Finding freelance work can be stressful because you want to make sure you find high-quality, reliable clients, and not people or companies that don’t intend on playing by the rules.
 If you’re searching for freelance work online, check out several job search sites to find out whether they pre-screen the companies and job listings before they’re posted to weed out scams and bad actors.
 Figure out what services and perks each site offers its job seekers (versus its employers).
 Not all “gig” job sites are created equal.

 Create a system for tracking your income and payments.
+There is plenty of software out there for accounting, make invoicing easier, and taking the headache away from you.
 If you have multiple clients, this is especially important.
 As a freelancer, you should invoice each of your clients and set a due date for payment.
 If the due date comes and goes, and you didn’t get paid, invoice them again — this time, with a late notice.
 Still no payment?
 Call your client to find out what’s going on.
 Most of the time, clients don’t have nefarious reasons for failing to pay you on time, they just need a lot of reminding.

 If you’ve read this far, perhaps you’d like to support what I do.
 That’s easy.
 Sign up for my free email list, or click on an advertisement, or just share the story.